 SLU Meny's course is based on DISA and is offered in two different formats - either solely online or combined with two meetings at SLU in Skara.
 The course includes a final quiz to be eligible for a certificate of competence.
 This material is only available in Swedish.

 The DISA modules are complemented by web support on SLU Meny's training platform.
 The webcast includes recorded lectures, current documents and links, as well as information and practice questions before the final quiz.

 Distance learning is ongoing.

-, the test is more extensive.
+The training includes a theoretical final quiz consisting of multiple choice questions regarding current species of animals.
+For animal welfare officers, the test is more extensive.
 Final quiz can be arranged at SLU in Skara as agreed.
 It is also possible to write the quiz out at the facilities if the animal welfare responsible staff can act as a test guard.

 If you do not get approved on the final quiz, there is the possibility to requiz.
 In that case, you should report separately to this.
 Email to firstname.lastname@example.org for more information.

 The DISA modules are complemented by web support on SLU Meny's training platform (see below) and two meetings at SLU in Skara.
 The meetings are arranged in the form of workshops with a lot of room for questions and discussions.
 The course is primarily intended for animal welfare staff.